What Is Entity-First Content Planning? (The Complete Guide)

 Gap analysis identifies where competitors are getting cited that you're not, and what entities they own that you should own.

-This requires looking at what AI systems currently cite for queries in your space.
 Test prompts in ChatGPT, Perplexity, and Claude.
 See who gets cited.
 Analyze what those sources have that you don't.

 Entity coverage gaps become your content priorities.
 Not because a keyword has volume, but because an entity has authority opportunity.